Mount Lebanon Mutasarrifate: Industry and commerce

 The industry in the Mount Lebanon Mutasarrifate was primitive and backward, confined to villages for local consumption.
 Almost every home had a loom to sew what they needed from the fabric.
 With the exception of the oil, soap and silk industries, there was no advanced industry in Lebanon that could provide for the needs of the population.
 It was necessary for the people to import basic commodities such as sugar, rice, medicine, clothing, household appliances, machinery and other modern manufactures.
 Since the ports were outside the borders of the Mutasarrifate, trade flourished far from the mountain, and with the advancement of sea and land transportation, European goods began to flow into these ports.
 The arrival of European machinery-made goods led to the weakening and demise of the local handicraft, and only the valuable fabrics that are made in the town of Zouk Mikael and a few other places remain, table covers, clothes, mattresses, curtains, and others are produced in these places.

-In 1913, the Mutasarrif Ohannes Pasha tried to establish 3 commercial ports belonging to the Mutasarrifate in order to revive the movement of imports and exports, but the outbreak of the First World War a year later prevented that.
+In 1913, the Mutasarrif Ohannes Pasha tried to establish 3 commercial ports belonging to the Mutasarrifate to revive the movement of imports and exports, but the outbreak of the First World War a year later prevented that.
 And when the Ottoman Empire entered the war in October 1914, the economic situation in Lebanon deteriorated rapidly and dangerously, due to the Allied fleets striking a naval siege along the Ottoman shores, including the Levantine coast, preventing ships from entering or leaving, thus halting export and import work, thus, the movement of imports and exports died.
 Trade, local markets emptied of foreign goods, prices skyrocketed, and it was not possible for the poor and the middle-class segment of the population to secure their essential needs.
-With the interruption of marine transportation, the money from expatriates to their families was interrupted.
+With the interruption of Marine Transportation, the money from expatriates to their families was interrupted.
 As some families lived on the financial aid they received from the countries of expatriation, they became in a deplorable state of destitution and poverty.
 The interruption of this important financial resource affected the general economic situation in Lebanon, which led to the intensification and complexity of the economic crisis.